Beneficial Ownership Information Reporting FAQs

 Are there any exemptions?

-There are 23 types of entities that will be exempt from the impending beneficial ownership information reporting requirements.
+There are 23 types of entities that are exempt from the beneficial ownership information reporting requirements.
 Those exempt entities are primarily those already more heavily regulated (i.e. financial institutions, public utilities, charities, accounting firms, etc.).
 Additionally, large reporting companies—those with over 20 full-time employees (in the U.S.) and with $5 million in gross receipts for the prior year—are also exempt.
-Finally, any entity that is not actively engaged in business, that does not own a subsidiary entity and has not sent or received funds over $1,000 is also exempt.
+Finally, any entity that is not actively engaged in business, that does not own a subsidiary entity, and has not sent or received funds over $1,000 is also exempt.
 It’s important to carefully review the criteria before making the determination your company is exempt.

 What has to be reported?